Qiksar/crudio/documentation/repo-syntax.md

     }
 ```

-In the datamodel, The `triggers` node contains instructions about what to do each time an `Organisation` is created...
+In the data model, The `triggers` node contains instructions about what to do each time an `Organisation` is created...

 ```json
 "triggers": [